Minxrod/Partial-SSEQ-Player/readme.txt

 *ADSR envelope is not completely correct
-*Various SSEQ events are currently ignored or unimplemented *Modulation, "Volume 2", priority specifically are known to be needed *Makefile could use some work
+*Various SSEQ events are currently ignored or unimplemented *Modulation, "Volume 2", priority specifically are known to be needed *Makefile could use some more work

 -- Cool resources:
 *GBATek - https://www.problemkaputt.de/gbatek.htm